Why are distributed transactions icebergs? It’s not because they’re cool and beautiful and you have to look under the surface to comprehend them.

 Distributed Transactions: The Solution

 The solution to distributed transactions in microservices is simply to avoid them like the plague.
-Click To Tweet
+Share on XJust agree as a team to not go down this road.

 How do you avoid them and still get your microservices coordinating?
 It’s actually quite simple: every business event needs to result in a single synchronous commit.
 It’s perfectly okay to have other data sources updated, but that needs to happen asynchronously, using patterns that guarantee delivery of the other effects to the other data sources.